MDIL-SNU/SevenNet/sevenn/pair_e3gnn/README.md

 You can follow the remaining installation steps in the SevenNet documentation.
 For detailed installation options, refer to `sevenn/pair_e3gnn/patch_lammps.sh`.

-**PLEASE NOTE**: Currently, this installation code sets the target compute capability using `CMAKE_CUDA_ARCHITECTURES="50;80;86;89;90"`, which is the default setting for CUDA 12.1 as used by libtorch.
-While libtorch can automatically detect and configure your system's compute capability, our D3 code installation code does not support automatic detection.
-Therefore, if you want to specify a different compute capability for D3 code to optimize performance, you can do so by adding `-D CMAKE_CUDA_ARCHITECTURES="{ARCH}"` at the end of your cmake commands.
-For your information, you can specify the compute capability for libtorch by setting the environment variable `TORCH_CUDA_ARCH_LIST`.
+**PLEASE NOTE**: In this code, the selection of compute capability for GPUs relies on FindCUDA in libtorch.
+However, the default CUDA architectures selected in CUDA 12.1 are `"50;80;86;89;90"`.
+The D3 code, however, requires at least compute capability 6.0.
+If you compile with the default settings, you may encounter an `atomicAdd` error.
+To resolve this issue, I have included code in the script to remove the compute capability for 5.0.

+If you want to manually specify the compute capability, note that libtorch does not use `CMAKE_CUDA_ARCHITECTURES` or `CUDA_ARCHITECTURE` in CMake (ignore the CMake log).
+Instead, you can configure it manually by setting the environment variable `TORCH_CUDA_ARCH_LIST="60;71;80;86;89;90"`, which will then be automatically inserted into the nvcc flags, as libtorch does.

 **PLEASE NOTE**: Setting `fmad=false` for the NVCC compiler is essential to obtain precise results.
 This is the default option as described in patch_lammps.sh.